Top of page

 3. Booking Travel

-FCM Travel is the University’s preferred supplier for travel management services.
-The use of a travel management company (TMC) assists the University in meeting its duty of care obligations by providing a single source of traveller tracking in case of emergency.
+FCM Travel is the University’s preferred travel management provider.
+Using a Travel Management Company (TMC) supports ECU’s duty of care by enabling centralised traveller tracking in the event of an emergency.

-Booking fees charged by the TMC are paid by the relevant School/Centre at the time of booking.
-Refer Service Fees.
+All TMC booking fees are charged to the relevant School/Centre at the time of booking.
+Refer Service Fees for details.

 Travel Arrangers